 What is CFD trading and how does it work?

-CFD trading lets you speculate on the price movements of financial markets like shares, indices, commodities and forex without owning the underlying asset.
-This guide covers what CFD trading is, how it works, and what risks to be aware of.
+CFD trading lets you speculate on the price movements of financial markets like shares, indices, commodities, and forex – without actually owning the asset.
+This guide covers what CFD trading is, how it works, and key risks to be aware of.

 What is a contract for difference (CFD)?

-A contract for difference (CFD) is a derivative product, meaning that it derives its price from an underlying asset.
-It allows you to trade on the price movements of financial markets without buying the asset itself.
-You enter an agreement with your provider to exchange the difference in the asset's price from the time you open to the time you close the position.
+A contract for difference (CFD) is a type of derivative product, meaning that it derives its price from an underlying asset.
+When you open a CFD with Capital.com, you agree with us to exchange the difference in the asset’s price between when you enter and exit the trade.

-You can trade CFDs on a wide range of markets, including:
+You can trade CFDs on 4,500+ markets on our platform, including:

-Because CFDs are derivatives, you don't take ownership of the asset.
-Instead, you're speculating on whether the price will rise or fall.
+Since CFDs are derivatives, you never take ownership of the actual asset.
+Instead, you’re simply speculating on whether the price will go up or down.

 How does CFD trading work?

-The difference between the two is called the spread, and is the main cost your trade will incur.
-More on that later.
+You close a long position at the sell price, and close a short position at the buy price.
+The difference between the buy and sell prices is called the spread, which is the main cost your trade will incur.

 Your profit or loss moves in line with the market price.
-The more the market moves in your favour, the more you gain.
-If it moves against you, you’ll make a loss.
+If the market moves in your favour, you’ll profit – but if it moves against you, you’ll make a loss.

-CFD positions are typically opened and closed within short timeframes, but you can also hold them longer – though holding overnight may incur additional fees.
+CFD positions are commonly opened and closed within short timeframes – often within one day – but you can hold them longer.
+However, holding overnight incurs additional fees.

 What is a CFD account?

-A CFD account is what you open with a broker in order to trade CFDs.
-It gives you access to a platform where you can monitor markets, place trades, view charts and manage your account.
+A CFD account can be opened with a broker to start trading CFDs.
+It gives you access to a trading platform where you can monitor the markets, place trades, view charts, and manage your account.

-Most providers also offer a demo account, which lets you practise trading with virtual funds before risking real money.
+Some brokers may provide a demo account, which lets you practise trading with virtual funds before risking any real money.
 This is a good way to get familiar with the platform and understand how CFD trading works.

 In many regions, you’ll need to pass an appropriateness check before opening a live account.
-This may involve answering a few questions to show you understand the risks involved in leveraged trading.
+This may involve answering a few questions to show you understand the risks of leveraged trading.
 It’s important to know how margin works and be aware of how quickly losses can occur.

 What is leverage in CFD trading?

-Leverage can amplify both profits and losses.
-For example, a 20% margin (giving you 20:1 leverage) means you need to deposit $200 to open a $1,000 trade.
-But if the market moves against you, losses are calculated on the full $1,000.
+Leverage amplifies both profits and losses.
+For example, with a 20% margin (5:1 leverage) you only need $200 to open a $1,000 trade.
+But remember, gains and losses are calculated on the full $1,000, not just your deposit.

 Example

-You want to open a long position on a stock priced at $100, and you buy 10 CFDs.
+You want to open a long CFD position on a stock priced at $100, and you buy 10 CFDs.
 The total position size is $1,000.
-With 20% margin, you only need to deposit $200.
+With a 20% margin, you only need to deposit $200 at first.

 That said, it’s important to keep more on your account than just enough for one trade.
 We’ll see why in a moment.